MSheshera/filter-scholar-alerts/README.md

 ### Running this automatically with a trigger

-Next we will setup a Trigger to run this script automatically on a schedule.
+Next set up a Trigger to run this script automatically on a schedule.

 1. From the left hand menu navigate to **Triggers**.